pmerku/42-webserv/README.md

 # 42-webserv
 Webserver made from scratch in c++

+## why use this?
+Nginx is too good, we solve this major flaw by making a worse version

 ## todo
 - [ ] config parser (regexp)
 - [ ] webserver